Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 • Strong product and/or service diversification

-• Established lucrative agency niches
+• Established agency niches

 • Recent and future anticipated growth potential